Bill Berry: Return to the music industry (2022–present)

-In 2022, twenty-five years after his departure from R.E.M., Berry formed a new supergroup called The Bad Ends with Athens- and Atlanta-based musicians Mike Mantione of Five Eight on guitar and vocals, Dave Domizi on bass and vocals, Geoff Melkonian on keyboards and vocals, Christian Lopez on guitars and mandolin, and Berry on drums and backing vocals.
+In 2022, 25 years after his departure from R.E.M., Berry formed a new supergroup called The Bad Ends with Athens- and Atlanta-based musicians.
+Mike Mantione of Five Eight on guitar and vocals, Dave Domizi on bass and vocals, Geoff Melkonian on keyboards and vocals, Christian Lopez on guitars and mandolin, and Berry on drums and backing vocals.
 The origins of the group are a chance meeting between Mike Mantione and Berry on a street in Athens.
-Mantione had recently been described by Peter Buck as "the unsung hero of Athens rock and roll" and was offered "an opportunity to play in the game again", as in playing music professionally.
+Mantione had recently been described by Peter Buck as "the unsung hero of Athens rock and roll" and offered Berry "an opportunity to play in the game again", as in playing music professionally.

 The group have released one single and video called "All Your Friends Are Dying" and performed a hometown show on November 27, 2022.
 They released their debut album, The Power and the Glory, on January 20, 2023.

+On February 8, 2024, Berry joined the Michael Shannon / Jason Narducy band on stage at the 40 Watt Club in Athens to perform the piano part in "Perfect Circle", the song that R.E.M. had resumed performing and dedicated to Berry after he left the band in the late 1990s.
+On February 27 and 28, 2025, Berry made appearances throughout Shannon and Narducy's performances at 40 Watt Club, including tambourine on "Pretty Persuasion" with all three other members of R.E.M.

 Personal life

 On March 22, 1986, Berry married girlfriend Mari Berry.
 They divorced in 1997.
 When crack began to infiltrate Athens in the early 1990s, the couple moved to nearby Farmington.
 "In 1988, I decided that I would broaden my portfolio, which was pretty slim back then.
 It's not like I was rolling in dough," he explained in 2019.
 "I wanted to buy land and found this spot.
 It's sixty acres, and it's far enough outside of town that it was cheap.
 It was, like, $2,000/acre back in '88.
 Land's more like $10–$12,000 now.
 It was strictly an investment; I was going to sell it later."
 His farm, which includes sheep, is at the north end of his property.
 A caretaker works on the farm; Berry does not anymore.
 He has a garden, but his caretaker also looks after that.
 "I get the rewards of it, but he does all the work."

-In 2003, Berry and Cybele Lange had a son, Owen.
+In 2003, Berry and Cybele Lange had a son.

 Berry was an avid golfer while a member of R.E.M.